Neotropical realm: Plants

 According to Simberloff. as of 1984 there were a total of 92,128 species of flowering plants (Angiosperms) in the Neotropics.

 Plant families endemic and partly subendemic to the realm are, according to Takhtajan (1978), Hymenophyllopsidaceae, Marcgraviaceae, Caryocaraceae, Pellicieraceae, Quiinaceae, Peridiscaceae, Bixaceae, Cochlospermaceae, Tovariaceae, Lissocarpaceae (Lissocarpa), Brunelliaceae, Dulongiaceae, Columelliaceae, Julianiaceae, Picrodendraceae, Goupiaceae, Desfontainiaceae, Plocospermataceae, Tropaeolaceae, Dialypetalanthaceae (Dialypetalanthus), Nolanaceae (Nolana), Calyceraceae, Heliconiaceae, Cannaceae, Thurniaceae, and Cyclanthaceae.

-Plant families that originated in the Neotropic include Bromeliaceae, Cannaceae and Heliconiaceae.
+Plant families that originated in the Neotropic include Bromeliaceae, Cactaceae, Cannaceae and Heliconiaceae.

 Plant species with economic importance originally unique to the Neotropic include: